Central Bank of Armenia: CBA Management

 The Central Bank Board is the highest body of the management of the Central Bank.

-The Central Bank Board consists of the chairman, his two deputies and 5 members of board.
-Chairman of the Central Bank and Deputy Chairmen of the Central Bank are included in the Central Bank Board according to position.
+The Central Bank Board consists of the chairman, his two deputies and 5 members of the board.
+The Chairman of the Central Bank and Deputy Chairmen of the Central Bank are included in the Central Bank Board according to position.

 The Chairman of the Central Bank is the highest official of the Central Bank.
 The Chairman is responsible for the fulfillment of the objectives set by this law.
-In the absence of the Chairman or if he is incapable to perform his duties, he is substituted by one of his deputies, and in case of absence, or impossibility to govern by the deputies, the eldest member of the Central Bank Board shall act in his place.
+In the absence of the Chairman or if he is incapable of performing his duties, he is substituted by one of his deputies, and in case of absence, or impossibility to govern by the deputies, the eldest member of the Central Bank Board shall act in his place.

 The Chairman is appointed by the National Assembly, at the presentation by the President, for a period of 6 years, and The Deputy Chairmen are appointed by the President, for a period of 6 years.
 The Central Bank Board members are appointed by the President of Armenia for a period of 5 years.
 Members of the Central Bank Board cannot hold any other paid position in the Central Bank.

-The Chairman of the Central Bank coordinates and ensures the work of the Central Bank, represents the Central Bank in the Republic and abroad, as well as in the international organizations, implements other rights assigned exclusively to the Central Bank Board.
+The Chairman of the Central Bank coordinates and ensures the work of the Central Bank, represents the Central Bank in the Republic and abroad, as well as in international organizations, implements other rights assigned exclusively to the Central Bank Board.
 The Chairman, his deputies as well as Board Members cannot be members in management of any party, may not hold another state title, or perform other payable work, except for the scientific research, pedagogical and creative activities.